Problem

 2. Tool Executors (CPU / Container Hosts)

-- Listen to a queue of tool call requests (compile
+- Listen to a queue of tool call requests (

 3. Reward Modeling Units (GPU/CPU)